 Culture supernatant screening vs. target antigen (ELISA screening)

 Expansion and screening of the monoclones by ELISA or in target application.

-Case study: hybridoma development for the detection of a human cell membrane protein
+Case study: monoclonal antibody production for the detection of a human cell membrane protein

 AIM OF THE PROJECT